NixOS/rfcs/rfcs/0145-doc-strings.md

 - https://github.com/NixOS/nix/pull/5527
 - https://github.com/NixOS/nix/pull/1652

-[#1652](https://github.com/NixOS/nix/pull/1652) gets closest what this RFC imagines, implementation is almost done.
-It certainly has some limitations, but was not merged due to uncertainty and complexity.
+[#1652](https://github.com/NixOS/nix/pull/1652) gets closest to what this RFC imagines, implementation is almost done.
+It has some limitations but was not merged due to uncertainty and complexity.